zong006/model_packaging/Readme.md

 There are two workflow files specifying jobs to be triggered by:
 - pushing to Github.
 This will be in-between versions to check if any changes breaks the code.
     - triggers jobs defined in push.yml: test the app api -> deploy to railway
 - releasing a new version tag.
-This is when incremental changes results in a new version.
+Set it to happen when a new tag is released.
+For clarity, do the following:
+    - create a new branch "update_pkg_version"
+    -  increment the version number manually under package/classification_model/VERSION
+    - push changes to github
+    - release a new tag with version number according to the package/classification_model/VERSION file
-    - triggers job defined in tag.yml: test the app api -> publish to PyPI -> deploy to railway
+        - triggers jobs defined in update_package.yml: build package -> publish to PyPI